 The CAPCOM CUP IX qualification spots are awarded based on the following priority order: A player who has already earned a qualification spot by winning one of the tournaments in the CPT Tournament Circuit may participate in other CPT tournaments in which such Player is eligible to participate but will not be eligible to qualify for another qualification spot.
 In such event, the qualification spot will be awarded to a player in the second place, but the player is entitled to keep any Prizes (as defined below) other than the qualification spot.

-CAPCOM CUP IX: The invitation-only event with prizes scheduled to be held in 2023 Players in the CAPCOM CUP IX shall be the forty-eight (48) qualifiers from the CPT.
-These Official Rules will be updated to serve as the rules for the CAPCOM CUP IX once the dates and the place are finalized.
+CAPCOM CUP IX: The invitation-only event with prizes scheduled to be held in 2023 Players in the CAPCOM CUP IX shall be the forty-seven (47) qualifiers from the CPT.

 Tournament: Each tournament in the CPT.